hvrt-vcs/hvrt/README.md

     cleaner to me; since sqlite works basically everywhere, it fits the bill quite well for local repo storage, even in a more centralized model.

-#### Ideas for future features (no promises that these will ever happen)
-* file pinning
-  - Make it possible to pin a particular file version/blob hash and not pull updates for it by default.
-This is especially useful for game studios where users don't always need to pull updates for large binary blob assets.
-  - Pinning should be possible on either file paths, FIDs, or both (see design below to understand what FIDs are).
-Invoking as `hvrt pin <spec>` will work with paths or FIDs and will try to do the right thing (look for an file path and if that can't be found, look for an FID starting with that value).
-This is only a problem if the user has file paths that are formated like FIDs within the directory they are invoking the tool from.
-To be explicit, they can pass a `--fid` or `-i` flag to ensure the spec is treated as a FID, or `--path` or `-p` to ensure it is treated as a path.
-* binary deltas for storage and transmission
-  - Adding this will make file pinning far more appealing, since users will actually want to store their files in the repo as opposed to "out-of-band" storage on S3 or whatever.
-Also it will be lighter to push/pull updates on large binary files when one decides to do so.
-* Support SQL databases other than just sqlite. postgres is the first planned after sqlite, but given that the database uses pretty much only strings and blobs, it should work on nearly any SQL db.
-This would also make creating systems like Github/Gitlab/Bitbucket much easier, or at least potentially cleaner.
-* Add support for storing blobs (which is the bulk of data, by byte percentage) outside the main SQL database (for example, on disk or in S3 style object storage).
-Then the upstream database can be much smaller and lighter, since the "foreign key" is just a cryptographic hash that points somewhere else.
-* Add support for clients to stream blobs from somewhere other than directly from the upstream repo (for example, just let the upstream repo return a map of presigned S3 urls for the client to retrieve directly, thus freeing up more resources on the upstream VCS servers and opening up bandwidth).
-Clients could potentially also retrieve hashed blobs from a read-only network mounted file share in "piles of files" fashion.
-* Possibly add support for locking.
-This would be pretty simplistic.
-Basically, just add a commit that says (via internal data structures): "so-and-so locked files x, y, and z", then if anyone, including the user who locked them, tries to commit modified versions of those files, the VCS will refuse (although they could do the changes in a separate branch where the files weren't locked, based on this model, so perhaps more thought is needed).
-Changes to locked files could be committed at the same time as an unlock call on the same files, so once the user wants to commit their changes, they just run `hvrt unlock
-  <files> && hvrt commit <same files>`.
-Locking and unlocking would be like
-  renaming and copying: it would be staged for the next commit.
-  - Since adding authentication and authorization is beyond the scope of all this, technically **anyone** could unlock the file.
-However their name would show up on the commit, leaving a paper trail.
-In an environment where it matters (and repo owners are worried about contributors spoofing committer and author metadata), they could just sign their commits with PGP (or something) to prove who actually made or approved the commit.
-"Won't lock/unlock support junk up the commit history?"
-Yes and no. If a commit only contains locking or unlocking changes with nothing else in them, a UI could just collapse/hide them.
-On the other hand, some files should perhaps rarely or **never** be unlocked.
-Having metadata tracked regarding locking allows filtering on that so that reviewers can make sure special files aren't fiddled with, ever.
-Server side, the VCS could reject commits changing these files based on a blacklist and/or whitelist.
-The upstream VCS could also reject locking/unlocking via other mechanisms.
-For example, systems like Github and Gitlab associate SSH keys with certain accounts, not to main plain old credentials for simple HTTPS pushing/pulling.
-If certain accounts haven't been authorized to do locking/unlocking, those commits could be bounced in a pre-receive hook.

 ### Design ideas

 Most of these are based on a single rule/commandment: "Thou shalt not throw away